benchristel/docky-frost/README.md

 ## Installation

-1. Clone this repo (or just download Frost.tar).
+1. `git clone https://github.com/benchristel/docky-frost ~/.local/share/docky/themes/Frost`
-2. Right-click the Docky icon in the dock (or right-click the divider), choose 'Settings' from the menu, and click 'Install' next to 'Theme'.
-Choose Frost.tar.
+2. `killall docky` and relaunch Docky.
-3. `killall docky` and relaunch Docky.
+3. Right-click the Docky icon in the dock and choose "Settings".
+Choose "Frost" from the dropdown labeled "Theme".

 ## Tips for installing Docky